copperdogma/ai-feed-consolidator9/scratchpad.md

 ## Current Story
-**Story 001.1: Firebase Authentication Implementation**

-This story involves implementing real authentication functionality using the Firebase project that has been created.
+Story 001.1 (Firebase Authentication Implementation) has been completed, and we're ready to move on to Story 002 (Local PostgreSQL and Schema Implementation).

 ## Current Task
-Decide whether to complete the user profile management portion of Story 001.1 or consider the authentication portion complete and move on to Story 002.

-## Plan Checklist
+Prepare for work on Story 002 (Local PostgreSQL and Schema Implementation).

+## Recently Completed Tasks
+- [x] Split Story 001.1 to separate authentication from user profile management
+- [x] Created new Story 002.1 for User Profile Management
+- [x] Marked Story 001.1 as "Done" instead of "Partially Complete"
+- [x] Updated the stories.md index to reflect these changes
+- [x] Reorganized documentation to clarify the dependencies between stories

+## Authentication Implementation Completed
 - [x] Create a new Firebase project in the Firebase console
-- [x] Configure authentication methods
+- [x] Configure authentication methods (Google authentication)
-- [x] Update environment variables
+- [x] Update environment variables with real Firebase credentials
 - [x] Simplify authentication UI to use only Google Sign-in
-- [x] Test authentication flow
+- [x] Test authentication flow and verify it works correctly
-- [ ] Implement user profile management:
-  - [ ] Create/update user records in database when users authenticate
-  - [ ] Store additional user information (name, profile picture, etc.)
-  - [ ] Implement profile editing functionality
-- [ ] Enhance error handling
-- [ ] Secure routes and API endpoints
-- [ ] Documentation

-## Authentication Implementation Completed
-- [x] Create a new Firebase project in the Firebase console:
-  - [x] Go to the Firebase console
-  - [x] Create a new project for AI Feed Consolidator
-  - [x] Configure project settings
-- [x] Configure authentication methods:
-  - [x] Enable Google authentication
-  - [x] Configure OAuth consent screen for Google authentication
-  - [x] Set up authorized domains for authentication
-- [x] Update environment variables:
-  - [x] Replace test Firebase credentials with real credentials in .env file
-  - [x] Ensure all required Firebase environment variables are properly set
-  - [x] Update Firebase Admin SDK credentials for server authentication
-- [x] Simplify authentication UI to use only Google Sign-in:
-  - [x] Remove email/password sign-in/sign-up forms
-  - [x] Add prominent Google sign-in button to the Login page
-  - [x] Update NavBar to show appropriate authentication UI
-- [x] Test authentication flow:
-  - [x] Verify Google authentication
-  - [x] Verify logout functionality
-  - [x] Verify authentication persistence
-  - [x] Add logout button to home page
+- [x] Add logout button to the home page and enhance the UI
-- [x] Fix Google authentication issues
+- [x] Fix Google authentication issues (TRPC dependencies, etc.)
-  - [x] Remove TRPC dependencies from authentication code
-  - [x] Handle authentication errors properly
-  - [x] Ensure Firebase credentials are working correctly

 ## Issues/Blockers
-- None currently - Firebase authentication is working perfectly
+- None currently - Firebase authentication is complete and working

 ## Recently Completed
+- Reorganized project stories to better reflect dependencies
+- Created Story 002.1 (User Profile Management) that depends on Story 002
 - Successfully implemented and tested Google authentication flow
 - Added logout button to the home page with a user-friendly header
 - Added personalized welcome message showing the user's name from Google profile